 Sometimes intentions are just that.
 Vivian and I had every intention of spending quality time in Arkansas this year, mostly because we didn’t get to do it as planned last year.
-Last year, Vivian broke her ankle while fly fishing the White River on the first day of our month-long Arkansas adventure.
+That’s when Vivian broke her ankle while fly fishing the White River on the first day of our month-long Arkansas adventure.
 Consequently, reservations got cancelled as we hobbled out of Arkansas feeling defeated.

-It is now 2020, Vivian has fully recovered and we’re back in Arkansas to slay our demons.
+It is now 2020, Vivian has fully recovered and we’re back in Arkansas to give it another go.
 To ensure we didn’t miss anything, I booked four Arkansas campgrounds giving us almost one month to explore its backwoods country.
 And it all began in the tiny town of Gilbert on the beautiful Buffalo National River.

 Next on our whirlwind tour of Arkansas was Lake Dardenelle State Park where we secured a coveted full hookup site on the water.
-The campground was quite generous with its real estate as we enjoyed a full view of the water from the RV.
-From the RV we could walk halfway down to the water to our own patio large enough for a couple of chairs and table.
+The campground was quite generous with its real estate as we enjoyed a full view of the water from the RV and halfway down to the water from our own patio large enough for a couple of chairs and table.